Kylewilliamsonv1/pizza-company/README.md

 Pizza.prototype.cost function (){
  return this.size * 1.5
 }
 # Describe:
-Orders()

-Test:
-This object stores orders taken from input form and stores the order ID.
-Code:
-let order = new Order (order, orderId)
-Expected Output:
-order =
-Order {orders: , orderId: }

-Test:
-Orders prototype addOrder adds order to Order.
-Code:
-Orders.prototype.addOrder
-Expected Output:
-within Orders, property orders will increase by 1.

-Test:
-Orders prototype assignId assigns an ID to the order taken
-Code:
-AddressBook.prototype.assignId = function() {
-  this.currentId += 1;
-  return this.currentId;
-Expected Output:
-Within the object Order, the property orderID will increase by 1.
-Test:
-Orders prototype findContact returns a list of contacts
-Code:
-AddressBook.prototype.findContact = function(id) {
-  if (this.contacts[id] != undefined) {
-    return this.contacts[id];
-Expected Output:
-Within the object Order, the property findContact will return a specific ID

-# Describe:
 Pizza()

 Test:
-This function should take a user's order and create a new object that inherites properties "toppings" and "size".
+It should create a Pizza object that properties toppings and size.
 Code:
-let order = new Pizza(toppings, size)
+Pizza(toppings, size)
 Expected Output:
-order
 Pizza {toppings: , size: }

 Test:
-Pizza prototype cost takes the size property of the pizza and multiplys it by the rate  $1.5/in.
+It should take the the size of the pizza and multiplys it by $1.5/in.
 Code:
-Pizza.prototype.cost = function () {
+Pizza.prototype.cost = function (10) {
 return this.size * 1.5 }
 Expected Output:
-order.cost()
+15

+Test: